Spiral Tree Tradition

 This picture was taken at the birth of both the Heart of the Pentacle Fellowship and the Spiral Tree Tradition August 18, 2013.
 The wood artisan in our spiritual family, Bowman, created these two beautiful altars from the same tree.

 Within the Order of the Aurora another leader, Sarashun, appeared and she began a study group in Rugby, ND.
-After her ordination in the spring of 2013, she and those in her study group decided to form their own coven, which they founded on August 18, 2013 as the Heart of the Pentacle Fellowship (HOPF).
-This coven was established as a Sister or Branch Coven to the Order of the Aurora.
+After her ordination in the spring of 2013, she and those in her study group decided to form their own coven, which they founded on August 18, 2013, as the Heart of the Pentacle Fellowship (HOPF).
+This coven was established as a Branch (Sister) Coven to the Order of the Aurora.
 With the establishment of two covens practicing the same lore, a Tradition was born.